 The Pimsleur Brazilian Portugese course has 5 levels to learn conversational Portuguese quickly and effectively.
 Native speakers voice all of the audio lessons, and additional games and practice activities help you remember what you’ve learned.
 Pimsleur is one of the best apps to learn Portuguese because of its focus on listening and pronunciation.

 The only downside to the Pimsleur Mandarin course is its lack of writing instruction.
-Apps like Drops can be a great supplement to the Pimsleur course though.
+Other Mandarin apps like Drops can be a great supplement to the Pimsleur course.
 Using Pimsleur and Drops together will help you practice both speaking and writing.

 Overall, Pimsleur is a strong language app that can help you build a solid foundation in your target language.
 I think the Pimsleur Method is an effective way to learn a language quickly, and the lessons cover a lot of useful topics you’ll encounter in everyday life.

-While the premium features can help you review the vocab you study in the lessons, I didn’t find them to be super useful.
-I preferred to just focus on the core lessons (and repeat them, if necessary).
-That doesn’t mean they aren’t helpful for others though!
+While the premium features can help you review the vocabulary you study in the lessons, I didn’t find them to be that useful.
+I preferred to focus on the core lessons (and repeat them, if necessary).
+That doesn’t mean they aren’t helpful for others though.
 If you want to try them for yourself, you can sign up for a free trial of Pimsleur to see everything it has to offer.

 I think using the Pimsleur app is a great way to learn a language.
-Every language learning app has areas of improvement though, and Pimsleur is no exception.
+But every language learning app has areas of improvement, and Pimsleur is no exception.

 When choosing between Pimsleur and other language apps, think about your language learning goals to help you decide which app to use.
 Here’s a closer look at some of Pimsleur’s competitors.

-Pimsleur vs Rosetta Stone is a really common comparison you’ll see when deciding which language app to use.
-Pimsleur and Rosetta Stone are both very successful language apps, but they have two completely different approaches to language learning.
+Pimsleur vs Rosetta Stone is a common comparison you’ll see when deciding which language app to use.
+They’re both very successful language apps, but they have two completely different approaches to language learning.

 Comparing Pimsleur vs Babbel is interesting because their teaching methods are similar.
 Both language apps use English to teach you another language, but they focus on different skills.
 Pimsleur can make you conversational in 30 days, but Babbel gives you a more well-rounded understanding of the language.

-Both have conversation exercises, but Babbel also includes more reading and writing practice.
+Both have conversation exercises, but Babbel includes more reading and writing practice.
 This detailed comparison guide breaks down the differences and similarities of the two.
 You can try both apps for free, so try a few lessons to find out which you prefer.
 You can also read more about Babbel in this review.

-Busuu is a language app that offers more than its language courses.
+Busuu is a language app that offers more than just a language course.
 That’s what makes Pimsleur vs Busuu such an interesting comparison.
 Pimsleur is an audio course that focuses on teaching you to communicate effectively in a short amount of time.
 Busuu’s courses are a lot more in-depth and structured, but they take longer to complete.

-Pimsleur helps you with real-world conversations and Duolingo makes you translate a bunch of random sentences.
+Pimsleur helps you with real-world conversations and Duolingo makes you translate random sentences.
 While this may be helpful for vocabulary (sometimes), Pimsleur is the only one of the two that actually helps you communicate with native speakers.
 Overall, Pimsleur is a much better language app than Duolingo.
 You can read more about the two apps in this comparison guide, or learn more about Duolingo in this review.

-Pimsleur is more audio-heavy, but Rocket Languages’ practice activities are more engaging and detailed.
-If you’re learning a language with a non-Latin writing system (Arabic, Chinese, Korean, etc.), Rocket Languages is definitely the better choice.
+Pimsleur is more audio-heavy, but the Rocket Languages practice activities are more engaging and detailed.
+If you’re learning a language with a non-Latin writing system (Arabic, Chinese, Korean, etc.), Rocket Languages is the better choice.
 Sign up for a free trial of both to see which you prefer, or read more in this Rocket Languages review.